 Christopher R. Blazejewski (D) was first elected in November 2010 and represents District 2 in Providence.
-He was first elected by his Democratic colleagues to serve as the House Deputy Majority Whip in May 2015.
-He is a member of the House Committee on Labor and the House Committee on Health, Education and Welfare.
+He was re-elected by his Democratic colleagues to serve as the House Majority Leader in November 2022.
+As a representative, Leader Blazejewski has championed environmental protection, education, civil rights, senior services, healthcare, and economic opportunity for working families.

-Representative Blazejewski sponsored Rhode Island's first-in-the-nation Homeless Bill of Rights, enacted in 2012.
-He sponsored legislation creating Rhode Island’s Domestic Violence Prevention Fund (now called the Deborah DeBare Domestic Violence Prevention Fund), and a law that expanded the crime victims' compensation fund to assist domestic violence survivors and their children and families.
-He sponsored a law in 2019 allowing domestic violence protective orders to protect more children, as well as a law making noncompetition agreements unenforceable against hourly and low-wage employees, children, and college students.
+Representative Blazejewski sponsored Rhode Island's first-in-the-nation Homeless Bill of Rights.
+He sponsored legislation creating the Deborah DeBare Domestic Violence Prevention Fund, and a law that expanded the crime victims' compensation fund to assist domestic violence survivors and their children and families.
+He sponsored a law expanding domestic violence protective orders to protect more children, as well as a law making noncompetition agreements unenforceable against hourly and low-wage employees, children, and college students.

 He was the sponsor of the Innovate RI Small Business program that assists Rhode Island small businesses in applying for and matching federal funds targeting research and innovation.
 He also sponsored the creation of Rhode Island's Wavemaker Fellowship program, which is aimed at attracting and retaining graduates in the fields of science, technology, engineering, design, and medicine through tax credits for student loan payments.
-Another law he sponsored requires “Super PACs" to disclose their major donors.
+Another law he sponsored requires “Super PACs" to disclose major donors.

 Representative Blazejewski graduated from Harvard University in 2002 and received his juris doctorate from Harvard Law in 2005.
 An attorney, he works for Sherin and Lodgen LLP.
 He is licensed to practice law in Rhode Island and Massachusetts and is a member of the Rhode Island Bar Association.